10 Exquisite Matcha Tea Recipes to Enjoy to the Fullest

 2. Matcha and Banana Smoothie

-The matcha smoothie has been a favorite drink for health enthusiasts since the 2000s, when green smoothies became popular in the West.
-The combination of banana and matcha not only provides a sweet and energizing flavor, but is also said to help maintain high energy levels without the crash that coffee can provide.
+The matcha smoothie has been a favorite among health enthusiasts since the 2000s, when green smoothies became popular in the West.
+The combination of banana and matcha not only provides a sweet and energizing flavor, but it's also said to help maintain high energy levels without the crash caused by coffee.

 Ingredients :